SamueleMarchioni/SamueleMarchioni/README.md

-### Hi there 👋
+## Hi there 🙋🏻‍♂️
 I'm Samuele Marchioni and I'm a student in Mathematical Engineering - Statistical Learning at Politecnico di Milano.
-Now I'll give u some insight about me...
+Here are some insights about me...

 ## My Education👨🏻‍🎓